BinaryExploits/be-full-stack-boilerplate/packages/sonarqube/README.md

 ## Summary

+**For macOS/Linux:**

 1. Copy `.env.example` → `.env`
+2. Navigate to unix scripts: `cd packages/sonarqube/unix`
-2. Run `chmod +x start.sh && ./start.sh`
+3. Run `chmod +x start.sh && ./start.sh`
-3. Login to SonarQube UI, create a project, and generate a token
+4. Login to SonarQube UI, create a project, and generate a token
-4. Update `.env` and `sonar-project.properties`
+5. Update `.env` and `sonar-project.properties`
-5. Run `chmod +x scan.sh && ./scan.sh`
+6. Run `chmod +x scan.sh && ./scan.sh`
-6. View results in the SonarQube dashboard
+7. View results in the SonarQube dashboard
-7. Stop with `./stop.sh` or fully reset with `./clean.sh`
+8. Stop with `./stop.sh` or fully reset with `./cleanup.sh`

+**For Windows:**

+1. Copy `.env.example` → `.env`
+2. Navigate to win scripts: `cd packages\sonarqube\win`
+3. Run `start_w.bat`
+4. Login to SonarQube UI, create a project, and generate a token
+5. Update `.env` and `sonar-project.properties`
+6. Run `scan_w.bat`
+7. View results in the SonarQube dashboard
+8. Stop with `stop_w.bat` or fully reset with `cleanup_w.bat`

 ---

 **Notes:**

-* No manual Docker commands are required.
+- No manual Docker commands are required.
-* Compatible with macOS and Linux.
+- Cross-platform compatible: Windows, macOS, and Linux.
-* All configuration is environment-based for consistency and portability.
+- All configuration is environment-based for consistency and portability.
+- Scripts are organized by platform in `unix/` and `win/` folders.